I’ve said it before and I’ll say it again, the Keap Decision Diamond is my Achilles heel.

 Email opens are kinda a sketchy metric, they’re dependent on how the recipient’s email client reports information back to Infusionsoft, so it is possible to report an open when the contact didn’t read the email, and possible for the email to be read without reporting an open.

-And if you want to get to know the campaign builder better, check out the CB Trilogy Course, or grab the free trial below.
+And if you want to get to know the campaign builder better, check out the Advanced Automations Course in the Keap Academy Platform.